aws/karpenter-provider-aws/designs/carbon-aware.md

 I will attempt to eleminate this discrepancy, but it might not be possible.
 It will probably not always be possible to have an updated list of estimated carbon emissions for all instances as AWS continue to release new instance types.
 We should consider what to do with instance types that we do not have carbon emission estimates for.

 Approaches to handle this:
-1. Estimate extremely high emissions to effectively filter out unknown instance types
+1. Estimate extremely high emissions to effectively filter out unknown instance types (recommended)
 2. Estimate zero emissions

-I recommend option 1, as option 2 could potentially make the cluster even worse, environmentally.

 ### Launch strategy
 To enable emission based priotization, the launch strategy should be changed from `lowest-price` to `prioritized`.